makrai/notes/zarriess21-decoding-survey.md

       strict left-to-right fashion and make it difficult to pass information between the encoder and the decoder in a flexible way
   * transformer architecture by Vaswani+ [40] has now replaced RNNs in many
-    * self-attention heads.
-The layers of the transformer are built out of many
+    * self-attention heads, the layers of the transformer are built out of many
     * The decoder can attend to all positions up to the current one via self-attention, and includes encoder-decoder attention layers that allow the decoder to attend to all positions in the input sequence
     * most, but not all, neural generation systems are autoregressive, see the next Section 2.3 for a brief summary of non-autoregressive approaches
 * different ways in which these models can be optimized